uttishnarayan1199/Hippocratic_Takehome_Assignment/README.md

 4. Create a .env file

-Create a file named .env in the project root:
+In the project root, create a file named .env:

-OPENAI_API_KEY=sk-proj-xxxxx
+OPENAI_API_KEY=sk-proj-xxxxxx

-(Use your own key — it is not included in this repo.)
+(Your key must be added manually.
+None are included in this repository.)

 5. Run the agent
 python main.py

-You will see:
+You will be prompted:

 === Hippocratic Bedtime Story Generator ===
 Describe the kind of bedtime story you want:

-Enter your story request, such as:

-A story about a little rabbit who wants to reach the stars

-The agent will:

-Generate a draft

-Judge it

-Revise it until safe

-Ask if you want further changes

-🔒 Safety Considerations

-This agent includes strict guardrails to ensure stories remain:

-non-violent

-non-frightening

-emotionally gentle

-developmentally appropriate for ages 5–10

-The judge prompt penalizes:

-complex, abstract, or adult themes

-fear-inducing imagery

-emotionally heavy topics

-excessive vocabulary complexity

-Stories are rewritten automatically until safe.

-🛠️ Technical Design Choices

-Modular design
-Each agent (storyteller, judge, reviser) is in its own file for clarity.

-Centralized prompts
-All prompt templates live in prompts.py for easy tuning.

-Reusable OpenAI wrapper
-utils.py provides a single call_chat_model() function abstracting model calls.

-Clear entrypoint
-main.py contains the full pipeline and makes the project easy to run.

-User-adjustable revision threshold
-You can tune the scorer’s strictness by editing is_good_enough().

-📦 Dependencies

-requirements.txt includes:
+Enter any request—for example:

+A bedtime story about a little rabbit who wants to reach the stars

+The full cycle (Draft → Judge → Revise → Feedback) will run automatically.

+Safety & Design Considerations

+This agent is built with strict safety controls to meet Hippocratic AI guidelines:

+No violence, weapons, or fear-inducing elements

+No emotionally heavy or adult themes

+Language tuned for children aged 5–10

+Clear, gentle, emotionally stable tone

+Automatic rewriting to enforce safety rules

+The Judge agent heavily penalizes:

+frightening or intense imagery

+inappropriate emotional content

+complex vocabulary

+abstract or psychologically heavy ideas

+Stories are continually revised until safe.

+Technical Design Highlights

+Modular Architecture
+Each agent (storyteller, judge, reviser) resides in its own module for clarity.

+Centralized Prompt Management
+All prompt templates live in prompts.py for easy iteration and fine-tuning.

+Unified OpenAI Wrapper
+call_chat_model() in utils.py abstracts away model calls.

+Clear, Single Entry Point
+main.py orchestrates the full agent pipeline.

+Configurable Threshold Logic
+The evaluation strictness can be adjusted in is_good_enough().

+Dependencies

+Listed in requirements.txt:

 openai>=1.0.0
 python-dotenv

-📌 Notes for Reviewers
+Notes for Reviewers

-No API keys are committed (by design).
+No API keys are included in this repository.

-.env must be created manually.
+.env must be created by the user.

-Code is readable, modular, and easy to extend.
+Code is clean, modular, and easy to audit.

-The project can be run entirely from main.py with one command.
+The system runs end-to-end with a single command:

+python main.py